Travel in Iceland remains normal. See details on the latest eruption

 How can I reduce my carbon footprint while traveling in Iceland?

 To reduce your carbon footprint in Iceland, consider opting for eco-friendly accommodations that utilize renewable energy sources and have implemented energy-saving measures.
-Take advantage of the country's well-established network of hiking trails to explore natural areas on foot or take a bicycle trip.
+Take advantage of the country's well-established network of hiking trails or join hiking tours to explore natural areas on foot or take a bicycle trip.
 Additionally, support local food producers and choose restaurants that serve locally sourced Icelandic cuisine.

 Are there sustainable alternatives to traditional accommodations in Iceland?